gregkorossy/Android-Support-Preference-V7-Fix/README.md

 > Notice the versioning: the first three numbers are *always* the same as the latest official library while the last number is for own updates.
 I try to keep it up-to-date but if, for whatever reasons, I wouldn't notice the new support library versions, just issue a ticket.

 ### 2. Use the appropriate class as your fragment's base
-You can use either `PreferenceFragmentCompat` or `PreferenceFragmentCompatDividers`.
-The former is the fixed version of the original fragment while the latter is an extended one where you can set the dividers using the divider flags.
-The `PreferenceFragmentCompatDividers` is the recommended approach as it uses the updated Material Design guidelines to create the appropriate divider config.

-#### Option 1 - `PreferenceFragmentCompat`
 ```java
 import com.takisoft.fix.support.v7.preference.PreferenceFragmentCompat;